Glimesh/company/Weekly Blog/March 2021/Glimcap9.md

 Persistent Bugs

-We are continuing to work on chat scrolling issues, streaming going “offline” and streams not showing as live.
+We are continuing to work on chat scrolling issues, streaming going “offline”, and streams not showing as live.

 # What’s next?